 - The OPN range is also available in a rechargeable version for its MiniRite style;

 - Android users require the Oticon ConnectClip to link their Android mobile phone to the OPN hearing devices.

-The brand new (4 September 2018) Essential level SIYA 1 and 2 ranges brings this technology into much more cost effective devices.
+The new Essential level SIYA 1 and 2 ranges brings this technology into much more cost effective devices.
 So with Oticon, you can get Bluetooth in all ranges, except the free-to-client government ranges.

 Oticon is soon to release their own remote assist feature, allowing users of these devices to request and receive adjustments without having to attend a clinic visit.

 - The GN Resound LiNX 3D range was released a few months ago.
 The MFi technology allows for direct streaming of phone calls and other audio sources from your iPhone or iPad through your hearing aids;